The Big Family Dilemma

 The vibe was very comforting to me and reminded me of my peace, love and granola roots in San Francisco.
 There were parties, kiosks, food stands, and a huge stage with music and dancing.
 It was food sensory overload for the Wagoner family with kebabs, cotton candy, baked potatoes, and so much more.
 We showed a bit of constraint and only bought one piña colada.
 Sorry Kids!

 As we were walking along the streets, we ran into our friends and neighbors.
 After chatting with them a bit, we decided to follow the music and head to the center of town where the stage and dancing was set up.
 The energy was flowing now!
 We were all jazzed up and having a blast.
-Lars was in his element and could not get enough of the dancing.
+Our son was in his element and could not get enough of the dancing.

 Water Fight Minus 30 Minutes